What is included in your overnight experience at Camp Baboon?

 Camp Baboon is approximately 10 minutes walk from the main entrance to Wild Place Project.
 It is located next to our British Ancient Woodland, situated just behind Gelada Rocks.
 The camp area is defined by fences and gates and guests have full access to this area for the duration of their stay.

 How far away are the nearest toilets?

-Each cabin has its own en-suite bathroom with shower, toilet and sink unit.
+Each cabin has its own luxury en-suite bathroom with shower, toilet and sink unit.

 Will there be Wild Place Project staff onsite throughout the night?

 There will be hosts available throughout your stay at camp baboon, with a dedicated night host throughout the night.
 They will be on call at all times in case of an emergency.

 Will the dinner and breakfast be able to cater for vegetarians and those with allergies?